 2. Linking your Firebase project to your Google Analytics

-Once your Firebase project created and setup with the Batch SDK (and the dispatcher installed), you need to link your Firebase project to a Google Analytics property.
+Once your Firebase project is created and set up with the Batch SDK (and the dispatcher installed), you need to link your Firebase project to a Google Analytics property.

-Go on your Firebase dashboard, select your project, click on the ⚙️on the top left corner, then on Project settings.
+Go to your Firebase dashboard, select your project, click on the ⚙️ in the top left corner, and then on Project settings.
 On the new page, click on the Integrations tab.

 a.
 My Firebase project isn’t linked to GA